artipie/artipie/.wiki/Configuration-Policy.md

 Permissions for the REST API control access for API endpoints.
 There are several permissions types: for repository settings, storage aliases, users and roles management.

-Each permission type has slightly different set of actions, but each type support wildcard `*` to allow any action, for example:
+Each permission type has a slightly different set of actions, but each type supports the wildcard `*` to allow any action, for example:
 ```yaml
 permissions: